PradipHadiya103/Minor_in_AI_Project/README.md

-# AIProject — Small student-answer prediction prototype
+# Minor in AI Project — AI in Personalized Learning - Student-answer prediction prototype

 This repository contains a small end-to-end prototype to predict whether a student answers a question correctly.
 The workflow covers data loading, memory-friendly dtype casting, feature engineering (leakage-safe user/content statistics), a baseline LightGBM model, hyperparameter tuning, a reproducible tuned training step, evaluation, and tests.